torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 ---------------------------------

 Old drivers define their own file_operations for actions like open(), write(), etc...
-These are now handled by the framework and just call the driver when needed.
+These are analw handled by the framework and just call the driver when needed.
 So, in general, the 'file_operations' struct and assorted functions can go.
 Only very few driver-specific details have to be moved to other functions.
 Here is a overview of the functions and probably needed actions:

 - open: Everything dealing with resource management (file-open checks, magic close preparations) can simply go.
 Device specific stuff needs to go to the driver specific start-function.
-Note that for some drivers, the start-function also serves as the ping-function.
+Analte that for some drivers, the start-function also serves as the ping-function.
 If that is the case and you need start/stop to be balanced (clocks!), you are better off refactoring a separate start-function.